Doctorate Extension Scheme Applications

 * Plus an additional £19.20 biometric enrolment fee

-As part of the application process you and any dependants will be required to pay the immigration health surcharge to cover the duration of your stay in the UK.
-You’ll then be able to use the National Health Service (NHS) in the UK and won’t require private medical insurance.
+As part of the application process, you and any dependants will each be required to pay the Immigration Health Surcharge (IHS) to cover the duration of your stay in the UK.
+You will then be able to use the National Health Service (NHS) in the UK and will not require private medical insurance.
 Please note that you will still need to pay for certain types of services (e.g. prescriptions, dental treatment and eye tests).
+That is a requirement for everybody, including British nationals.

-Students already present in the UK who make applications for leave to remain (extensions) are subject to the charge, even if a period of under 6 months' leave is applied for, but this means that entitlement to free NHS treatment will continue.
-The cost of this charge will be £300 for each applicant and dependent per year of the actual visa to be granted, including any final extra period.
-Periods less than six months are charged at £150.
+The cost of this charge will be £470 for each applicant and dependent per year of the actual visa to be granted, including any final extra period.
+Periods less than six months are charged at £235.
 Periods between 6 and 12 months are charged at the full year rate.

-How to make an online tier 4 (general) visa application in the uk
+How to make a Student visa application in the UK

 The form is only available online and can be completed by following the steps listed below:

-- Go to the Home Office UK Visas & Immigration (UKVI) website at:
+- Go to the Home Office’s UK Visas & Immigration (UKVI) website and click ‘Start now’